 Snap founder Barb Prindle worked for several years in corporate advertising departments and agencies.
 As a writer, she learned to quickly distill down the story of a company to its most compelling elements.
 Crafting TV ads, national print campaigns and the like, she discovered that the fundamentals of branding never changed: First, find the compelling story.
 Second, tell it well.
 Third, be a decent person while doing it.

-She also learned several important lessons on how easy it is for companies to make EPIC marketing mistakes, and spend many, many dollars doing it.
-She founded Snap in Minneapolis in 2002, which she rules with an iron fist, multiple caffeine sources and the following credo:
+She also learned several important lessons on how easy it is for companies to make epic marketing mistakes and spend many, many dollars doing it.
+She founded Snap in Minneapolis in 2002, with the credo: